 Achieving InteroperabilityThere are many roles which consume the products of Healthcare IT.
 CIO's plan work flows for their organization.
-Nurses need to ensure quality care for patients.
+Nurses must ensure quality care for patients.
 Doctors access clinical decision support systems, report to outside agencies, and a myriad of other EHR functions.
 Provider accounting properly codes and manages accounting functions.
 Insurance companies process claims, interface to drugstores, and follow Federal policy.
 Lab technicians receive orders, report and archive the results.
 Achieving interoperability is based on a complex architectural coordination.
 Standards are an important part of the choreography which enables the dance of interoperability.
 Agreed-upon common reference data tables in the form of terminologies are crucial for communication between enterprises.
 Interoperability is also concerned with the behavioral standards of separate software systems.

 What is a Connectathon?

 "Connectathons are held annually in Asia, Europe and North America.
 During the event, programmers write and test programs for systems to exchange information with complementary systems from multiple vendors, performing all of the transactions required for the roles they have selected, called IHE Actors, in support of defined clinical use cases, called IHE Profiles.
 Thousands of vendor-to-vendor connections have been tested overall, and tens of thousands of transactions passed among the systems tested.
 The sponsoring organizations publishes the results of this testing for public review.

 The Connectathon provides detailed validation of the participants' interoperability and compliance with IHE profiles.
 Participating companies prepare for the event using testing software developed for this purpose.
 It offers vendors a unique opportunity for connectivity testing and removing barriers to integration that would otherwise have to be dealt with on site, at the customer's expense.
 Companies taking part have responded overwhelmingly that the IHE process addresses important issues in their product development plans.Browse the results